Nihalyurdakul/Quebec-Wildfire/README.md

 The wildfire data is publically available here: https://www.kaggle.com/datasets/ulasozdemir/wildfires-in-canada-19502021/data
 <br />
-Weather dataset and the wildfire dataset can be found here as a .zip file.
+Weather dataset and the wildfire dataset can be found here as two different .zip files.
 <br /> For notebooks 'Canada Wildifre Data Exploration' and 'Fire data with class 1' use datasets 'weather_df.csv', 'CANADA_WILDFIRES.csv',
 <br /> For the notebook 'Fire data with class 0' use datasets 'weather_df.csv', 'merged_df.csv',
 <br /> For the notebook 'haversinedistance' use datasets 'climatetotalcoord1.csv', 'canadawildfiresupdated1_2011to2021.csv',